monokaijs/atlassian-butt-picker/README.md

 ### I. Initial Config
 You have 3 choices with 3 different kinds of deployment.

-1. With local deployment (no need SSL), we need to add `127.0.0.1 jira.internal` into hosts file:
+1. With local deployment (HTTP only), we need to add `127.0.0.1 jira.internal` into hosts file:
    ```bash
    echo '127.0.0.1 jira.internal' | sudo tee -a /etc/hosts
    ```